ctrlplusb/react-sizeme/README.md

   // If true any changes to `height` will result in a new `size` prop being
   // passed to your Component.
   monitorHeight: false,
-  // The speed, in milliseconds, at which size changes should be handled.
+  // The maximum speed, in milliseconds, at which size changes should be
-  // This should not be set lower than 16.
-You can change it to a higher
+  // propogated to your Components.
+This should not be set to lower than 16.
-  // value if you wish to reduce flickers on components that get resized
-  // often.
   refreshRate: 16
 });
 ```